-- 65. The degree specific regulations are: - a.
+- 68. The degree specific regulations are: - a.
 Grounds for Award.
 Students will be assessed on each course through coursework (assignments, portfolios, reports and oral assessments) and through school visits by SQH field assessors in the case of course 5.
-In accordance with the national agreement all courses are assessed only on a b.
+In accordance with the national agreement all courses are assessed only on a pass/fail basis.
+Students who fail a course will be permitted one further attempt to pass the assessment of that course within six weeks of the result being made known to the student. - b.
 Mode of Study and Prescribed Period of Study.
 The programme is available by part-time study only, and the period of study is between 27 and 60 months.